xhyabunny/wloader/README.md

     },
 ```

-This part of the JSON file contains the info about the Webpage icon, title and its embedding on social media.
+This part of the JSON file contains the info about the Webpage icon and title.

-Notice the ``length`` key, which is valued ``6``, this number is the quantity of meta links that are in the list ``(excepting itself)``, if you ever wanted to add another element to the array, please maintain the ``length`` value according to the quantity of lines that the array contains.

 Notice the separation of each string with ``\\`` character, which marks the relative key ``(left side)`` and value ``(right side)`` of each string as if it was a normal json variable.